Clever/wag/README.md

   * Wag supports three types of errors
     * Global error response types
     * Response types for a specific operation
-    * Undefined error types
+    * Unexpected errors

-  * Any of the three can be returned from a controller.
-To return a global or response specific error type use return a pointer to the model defintion for that error type.
-To return an undefined error type, return anything that implements the Error interface.
-Wag automatically converts undefined errors into the 500 error type.
+  * Any of these can be returned from a controller.
+To return a global or response specific error type return a pointer to the model defintion for that error type.
+To return an unexpected error return any Go error.
+Wag automatically converts errors not defined swagger yml into the default 500 response.

+  * All error responses defined in the swagger yml must have a `Message` field.
+The field is used as the return value of the `Error()` for the corresponding Go error type.

+  * Wag has two built-in errors: `#/definitions/BadRequest` (400) and '#/responses/InternalError' (500).
+Any operation that doesn't explicitly define a 400 and/or 500 response gets these automatically so Wag can use them to return validation and internal errors respectively.

   * Errors returned from your controller are logged by the autogenerated handler code, so there is no need to separately log errors